MinikubeAddon/watchpod/README.md

   <br>

- > **Watchpod: A Minikube addon, detects local file changes; then automates the build and deployment process**
+ > **A Minikube addon that detects local file changes and automates the build and deployment of local K8s pods**

 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)
 </div>